planttheidea/crio/API.md

 #### crio Methods
 * equals returns {boolean}
     * Determines whether array is deeply equal in value to another by comparing hashCodes
 * get {number|string} *key*, returns {any}
     * Retrieve value at key
 * getIn {array} *keys*, returns {any}
     * Retrieve value in deeply nested object based on array of keys
+* merge {array[, array, arrary]} *objects*, returns {crio}
+    * Shallow merge any number of items into existing crio
+* mergeIn {array} *keys, {array[, array, arrary]} *objects*, returns {crio}
+    * Shallow merge any number of items into value existing in deeply nested object based on array of keys
 * mutate {function} *callback*, returns {crio}
     * Callback function accepts two parameters: mutated (plain JS) array, and the original CrioArray
     * Whatever you return in the callback is what is returned, or if you return nothing it returns the original CrioArray
 * set {number|string} *key*, returns {crio}
     * Sets value at key
 * setIn {array} *keys*, returns {crio}
     * Sets value in deeply nested object based on array of keys
 * thaw returns {array|object}
     * Recursively thaws array deeply and returns standard object version of itself

 ## Objects